The headline and text of this story have been updated to clarify an estimate of how many Bitcoin billionaires could exist.

 One of those three billion-dollar addresses is explicitly stated to be an account held by Bitcoin exchange Bitfinex.
 The holders of the other two are unknown.
 According to Nolan Baurlean, an analyst at Bitcoin news and research group CoinDesk, most people distribute addresses into many wallets to obfuscate total holdings.

-A rep for BitInfoCharts, who wished to remain anonymous because of security concerns, told MONEY in an email that, given Bitcoin’s current overall market capitalization and that most people hold Bitcoin at multiple addresses, there may actually be as many as 200 Bitcoin billionaires, and possibly no fewer than 35.
+A rep for BitInfoCharts, who wished to remain anonymous because of security concerns, told MONEY that—given Bitcoin’s current overall market capitalization and that most people hold Bitcoin at multiple addresses—there could be no more than 200 Bitcoin billionaires, and there may be at least 35.
 The rep noted that it’s likely most of these addresses are owned by exchanges or hedge funds.

 BitInfoCharts’ data also shows more than 100 addresses with at least $100,000,000 in Bitcoin—meaning the number of Bitcoin billionaires could increase even further so long as the price continues to rise.